Clients in Construction Industry: Effective Ways to Attract and Keep Them

-As commercial clients usually require you to work on pretty large-scale and complex projects, the client management process is also more complicated.
-You should be prepared that your project will have a bunch of starts and stops, so your approach should be more flexible.
+Commercial clients usually require you to work on large-scale and complex projects, so the client management process is also more complicated.
+It would help if you were prepared that your project will have a bunch of starts and stops, so your approach should be more flexible.
 At any given project, the plan can change, and you might have to develop a new management strategy.

-Domestic clients are the individuals who need construction work for their home or the home of their family members.
+Domestic clients are individuals who need construction work for their homes or the home of their family members.
 In other words, their construction project is not connected with any business needs.

 Domestic clients usually don’t want to carry any responsibilities, so their role in the project is passed to:

-- Contractor: in single contractor projects, the contractor will usually take the domestic client’s duties in addition to his own.
+- Contractor: in single-contractor projects, the contractor will usually take on the domestic client’s duties in addition to his own.

-- Principal contractor: if the project has more than one contractor, the principal contractor takes on the domestic client’s legal responsibilities and duties.
+- Principal contractor: if the project has multiple contractors, the main contractor takes on the domestic client’s legal responsibilities and duties.